 The first player/team who wins four games wins that set, provided there is a margin of two games over the opponent(s).
-If the score reaches four games all, a tie-break to game shall be played.
+If the score reaches four games all, a tie-break game to 7 points leading with a marin of 2 shall be played.